-Activities Process Measures Baseline Y1 Actual Y2 Actual Outcomes Y1 Actual Y2 Actual

-Activity 2.A.1 # of patients 1,200 ~1500 ~1500 # referred for 34 54

-When a patient is uninsured at the time evaluated for services (uninsured,

-of admission, social work provides resource given

-resources that may assist with coverage. assistance resources)

-1) Harris county gold card (or equivalent

-county indigent health care program)

-2) Comprehensive Rehabilitation

-Services program for those that have

-had a Traumatic Brain or Spinal Injury

-3) Education on applying for social

-security disability if appropriate

-4) Education on applying for Affordable

-Care Act especially if in enrollment

-period window

-5) Utilizing GoodRx or other prescription

-assistance program as needed

-6) Referrals to Rehabilitations Services

-Volunteer Project program for "charity"

-therapy and durable medical equipment

-if appropriate

-7) Any other diagnosis specific programs

-that patient may be eligible (Neuro-

-Assistance foundation for SCI, etc.)
+Activities Process Baseline Y1 Y2 Y3 Outcomes Y1 Actual Y2 Y3 Activities Measures Dascillic Actual Actual Actual Outcomes 11 Actual Actual Actual Activity 2.A.1 When a patient is uninsured at time of admission, social work provides resources that may assist with coverage.
+1) Harris county gold card (or equivalent county indigent # of patients evaluated for resource 1,200 ~1500 ~1500 ~1600 # referred for services 34 (uninsured, given resources) 54 11 health care program) 2) Comprehensive Rehabilitation Services program for those that have had a Traumatic Brain or Spinal Injury 3) Education on applying for social security disability if appropriate 4) Education on applying for Affordable Care Act especially if in enrollment period window assistance 5) Utilizing GoodRx or other prescription assistance program as needed 6) Referrals to Rehabilitations Services Volunteer Project program for "charity" therapy and durable medical equipment if appropriate 7) Any other diagnosis specific programs that patient may be eligible (Neuro-Assistance foundation for SCI, etc.) Activity Notes (if necessary): Outcomes Notes (if necessary):